San Bernardino police investigate the discovery of the body of a woman found in a field on Monday, March 4, 2013.

 Police found the body of a woman at 6:20 a.m.
 She appeared to be in her 40s and had suffered from blunt force trauma, officials said.
 The Riverside Press Enterprise reported that she was homeless.

-Police the suspect admitted his involvement in her death and he was booked into the San Bernardino County Jail.
+Police said the suspect admitted his involvement in her death and he was booked into the San Bernardino County Jail.

 Police said the suspect and the victim appeared to have known each other and that a dispute may have led to the attack.